-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by the Registrant $\square$ Filed by a Party other than the Registrant $\square$

+Check the appropriate box:

+- Dereliminary Proxy Statement

+- Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12

+- □ Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+VF Corporation

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+☑ No fee required.

-he Registrant Party other than the Registrant □ appropriate box: ]] Confi Defin Defin ninary Proxy Statement dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) itive Proxy Statement itive Additional Materials ting Material Pursuant to §240.14a-12 VF CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) a yment o of Filing Fee (Check the appropriate box): e required. ] omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (1) The of each class of securities to which transaction applies.
-(2) Aggregate number of securities to which transaction applies: Per unit or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ] Fee pa aid previously with preliminary materials. ] to box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the bus filing by registration statement number, or the Form or Schedule and the date of its filing. • Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+□ Fee paid previously with preliminary materials:

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+- (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

+(4) Date Filed:

-March 20, 2009
+March 23, 2011